 What we don’t: Basic grips and not particularly light.

 What are you giving up with a mid-range design like the Trail Back?
 First, the poles are on the heavier end at 1 pound 2.8 ounces for the pair and therefore not a top choice for long-distance backpackers or thru-hikers.
-As we touched on above, you also forgo ergonomic or cork grips, which many will find worthwhile when hiking or backpacking for long distances (if you're willing to spend a little more, BD’s upgraded Trail or Trail Cork poles could be the better match and will still save you some cash over the Pursuit).
-But the Trail Back’s strong, no-nonsense construction makes a lot of sense for those looking to keep cost in check without sacrificing much in terms of quality, earning it a respectable finish on our list this season.
+You also forgo ergonomic or cork grips, which many will find worthwhile when hiking or backpacking for long distances (if you're willing to spend a little more, BD’s upgraded Trail or Trail Cork poles could be the better match and still cost less than the Pursuit).
+But the Trail Back’s strong, no-nonsense construction makes sense for those looking to keep cost in check without sacrificing much in terms of quality, earning it a respectable finish on our list this season.

 See the Black Diamond Trail Back